Michigan Digital Assets Estate Planning Guide

 - Michigan Will Requirements

-- Title: MCL 700.1001, Definitions; fiduciary access to digital assets.
+- Title: MCL 700.1001, Short title; fiduciary access to digital assets act (Public Act 59 of 2016, effective June 27, 2016).
 Publisher: Michigan Legislature.
 Publication Date: Michigan Compiled Laws current through PA 14 of 2026.
 URL: https://www.legislature.mi.gov/Laws/MCL?objectName=mcl-700-1001

-- Title: MCL 700.1002, User direction for disclosure of digital assets.
+- Title: MCL 700.1002, Definitions (digital custodian, user, designated recipient, online tool, catalogue of electronic communications, content of an electronic communication).
 Publisher: Michigan Legislature.
 Publication Date: Michigan Compiled Laws current through PA 14 of 2026.
 URL: https://www.legislature.mi.gov/Laws/MCL?objectName=mcl-700-1002

-- Title: MCL 700.1004, Disclosure of content of electronic communications of deceased user.
+- Title: MCL 700.1004, Disclosure of user's digital assets; use of online tool to direct digital custodian; contrary provision (three-tier priority).
 Publisher: Michigan Legislature.
 Publication Date: Michigan Compiled Laws current through PA 14 of 2026.
 URL: https://www.legislature.mi.gov/Laws/MCL?objectName=mcl-700-1004

-- Title: MCL 700.1008, Fiduciary duty and authority.
+- Title: MCL 700.1008, Disclosure of other digital assets of deceased user to personal representative (catalogue; letters of authority, small-estate affidavit, or court order).
 Publisher: Michigan Legislature.
 Publication Date: Michigan Compiled Laws current through PA 14 of 2026.
 URL: https://www.legislature.mi.gov/Laws/MCL?objectName=mcl-700-1008

 This guide provides general Michigan digital-asset planning information.
 Verify access authority with the platform, the governing document, and Michigan counsel.